 The Natural History Museum first opened its doors on April 18, 1881, but its origins stretch back to 1753, and the generous offer of a renowned doctor Sir Hans Sloane.
 Sloane traveled the world treating royalty and members of high society, while fulfilling his passion for collecting natural history specimens and cultural artifacts along the way.
 After his death in 1753, Sloane's will allowed Parliament to buy his extensive collection of more than 71,000 items.
 Not only has the museum's collection grown, it is an architectural marvel and attracts over 5 million visitors annually.

 During the Second World War, a group of basement offices in Whitehall served as the center of Britain’s war effort.
 The complex, known as the Cabinet War Rooms, was occupied by leading government ministers, military strategists, and Prime Minister Winston Churchill.
 The basement was adapted to provide meeting places for the War Cabinet during air raids and also housed a military information center based around a “Map Room.”
 Here, vital information for King George VI, Prime Minister Churchill, and the armed forces was collected.
 Churchill’s War Cabinet met here 115 times, most often during the Blitz and the later German V-weapon offensive.
 The Cabinet War Rooms were in use 24 hours a day until August 16, 1945, when the lights were turned off in the Map Room for the first time in six years.
-A war drama film—”Darkest Hour,” starring Gary Oldman as Churchill—is scheduled for release in late 2017.
+A war drama film—”Darkest Hour,” starring Gary Oldman as Churchill—was released in 2017.